LeadWoods0902/DandD_Nightmare_Plague/Senithar's Timeline.md

 - Napella, enflamed by the growing conflict and breach of the treaty, Napella sends a force south to set a flame to Ymerodrol's Palace, perched atop the Farrows.
 With the aid of Esgid's Wizards, Napella brings hell fire down upon the palace - Killing Ymerodrol and nearly killing his wife, Vivienne.
 ## 1773
 - Llawyr un Mawr & Rheilliwch join forces under Ymerodrol's brother: Calidian
-- Napella and her family are assassinated, Ven-Dryk is taken prisoner
+- Napella and her family are assassinated, Ven-Dryk escapes with Napella's y